hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

 class PutsThingsIntoOptionsAllTheTime{
   import AutoOption._

-  ... put code that uses the implicit conversion here
+  ... put code that uses the implicit conversion here _

 }

-There are two main cases where implicit conversions are relatively safe and unsurprising: When adding new functionality to a class, and when trying to convert a class we cannot control to a subclass of another class we do control.
+There are two main cases where implicit conversions are relatively safe and unsurprising: When adding new functionality to a class, like with "fluttershy".capitalize, and when trying to convert a class we cannot control to a subclass of another class we do control.
 Anything else is probably going to be confusing.

+^ I don't understand the second case?